Cong accuses BJP of 'doctoring' video to discredit 'Bharat Jodo Yatra' | Politics

 ''We are taking the necessary legal action immediately.
 We are prepared for such tactics, and there will be payback,'' he said on Twitter.

-In another tweet, Ramesh also alleged that the Madhya Pradesh government ''intimidated'' and aggressively prevented tribal families displaced by the diamond mining project in Chhatarpur district from meeting Rahul Gandhi this afternoon.
+In another tweet, Ramesh also alleged that the Madhya Pradesh government ''intimidated'' and aggressively prevented tribal families displaced by a diamond mining project in Chhatarpur district from meeting Rahul Gandhi in the afternoon.

+''This is democracy-BJP style,'' the Congress leader said.
+Madhya Pradesh Chief Minister Shivraj Singh Chouhan, however, asked in a tweet, "The raising of Pakistan Zindabad slogan is uniting Bharat or uniting those who are breaking the country?
+Earlier also Bharat was divided, any plan to do it again?
+Those raising `Pakistan Zindabad' slogans will not be spared at any cost."
+State BJP president Vishnu Dutt Sharma said the raising of the slogan proved that this was the same Rahul Gandhi ''who stood with those in JNU (Jawaharlal Nehru University) who wanted to disintegrate Bharat Mata into pieces.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)